sagemath/trac_to_gh/Issue 3949.md

 # Issue 3949: notebook -- move all HTML in twist.py to templates

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3949

 Original creator: TimothyClemans